Png:Sg Trip 05: Markets, tea and colonialism

 January 19, 2014 | Leave your thoughts

-During supper the night before, KK had told me that I should visit the morning market and that there was a good tea place nearby.
-So naturally, I decided that that was a plan!
-The market was busy and crowded and although I would have loved to sketch there, I couldn’t find a spot that I would feel comfortable to sit on my own ( a sketching buddy comes in handy on occasions like these when you need a bit of courage!)
+The market was busy and crowded, and although I would have loved to sketch there, I couldn’t find a spot where I would feel comfortable sitting alone.
+(Note: A sketching buddy comes in handy on occasions like these when you need a bit of courage!)

-So instead I found myself pursuing part 2 of that plan!
 Yes, another tea place – Huang Chen Hao Tea Art Import.

-So I headed towards the Campbell St Market – a wet market – and I was able to site in the shade and sketch opposite the building (BTW I love all the Scottish names in Penang!)
+So I headed towards the Campbell St Market – a wet market – where I was able to site in the shade and sketch opposite the building (BTW I love all the Scottish names in Penang!)

 This was my first serious attempt at sketching with a stick (I have had a number of half-hearted attempts previously but not a full sketch) and I found it a little challenging!
 Whilst I love the variety in the line from constantly dipping the stick in ink I found I had to start thinking about where and when I should draw with a newly dipped stick so the ink was thicker and where on the sketch to work with the drier stick.
 This overlay of additional thinking disrupted my normal flow and engagement with the object I was sketching.
 Not a bad thing at all – it is always good to try something new!
 I have been told subsequently that I needed to lighten the pressure on the stick so that I don’t get all the ink at the beginning.